 Little Red screamed as loud as she could.

 The wolf laughed again.
 “Do you really think your voice is that strong and anyone can hear you?”

 Little Red was desperate to save her life, but she was running out of ideas.

 She looked at Grandmother’s freshly starched sheets and an idea came to her.

 “I have to pee.
 If I get on the bed right now I will go all over you and the sheets.
 Can I just run to the outhouse first?”

 The Wolf laughed again.
 “You think I am a fool to let you go out of my sight?
 Here, I know, I will tie this string to your finger and if you pull too hard, I will know you are trying to escape me and I shall catch you.
 This might be fun.”

-Here are the lessons we can learn from this most ancient version of Little Red Riding Hood.
+Here are some lessons we can learn from Little Red Riding Hood–